esamaric-srl/Microsoft-Courses/CWNCSF-FOUNDATION.md

 ## Introduction

 In an era where cyber threats are becoming increasingly sophisticated and pervasive, understanding the fundamentals of cybersecurity is crucial for organizations of all sizes.
-The CWNCSF-FOUNDATION course, "NIST Cybersecurity Framework Foundation Training," offers a comprehensive introduction to the **National Institute of Standards and Technology (NIST) Cybersecurity Framework**, providing a solid foundation for professionals looking to enhance their organization's security posture.
+The <a href="https://www.esamatic.it/corsi/nist-cybersecurity-framework-ncsf-foundation-training-courseware">CWNCSF-FOUNDATION: NIST Cybersecurity Framework Foundation Training</a> course, offers a comprehensive introduction to the **National Institute of Standards and Technology (NIST) Cybersecurity Framework**, providing a solid foundation for professionals looking to enhance their organization's security posture.

 This course is designed to demystify the NIST Cybersecurity Framework, making it accessible to individuals from various backgrounds, including IT professionals, managers, and executives who play a role in their organization's cybersecurity efforts.
-Whether you're new to cybersecurity or looking to formalize your knowledge, CWNCSF-FOUNDATION provides the essential insights needed to understand and begin implementing this globally recognized framework.
+Whether you're new to cybersecurity or looking to formalize your knowledge, <a href="https://www.esamatic.it/corsi/nist-cybersecurity-framework-ncsf-foundation-training-courseware">CWNCSF-FOUNDATION</a> provides the essential insights needed to understand and begin implementing this globally recognized framework.

 ## Course Overview

-The CWNCSF-FOUNDATION course is a concise yet comprehensive training program that introduces participants to the core concepts of the NIST Cybersecurity Framework.
+The <a href="https://www.esamatic.it/corsi/nist-cybersecurity-framework-ncsf-foundation-training-courseware">CWNCSF-FOUNDATION</a> course is a concise yet comprehensive training program that introduces participants to the core concepts of the NIST Cybersecurity Framework.
 Here's a quick snapshot of the course details:

 - **Duration**: 7 hours (typically a one-day intensive)
 - **Format**: Instructor-led training